piexpiex/CFC/README.md

 -Elaboration of a catalog associated with each image with the objects calibrated in magnitudes and different quality parameters.

+# Merge catalogs

+To merge the obtained catalogs, you can use the command:

+sh CFC.sh merge

+This produces a catalog with lines of all catalogs obtained previously in a new folder called catalogs_folder/merge_catalogs.

 # Results

 -Catalogues of objects calibrated in magnitude associated with each image of CAFOS.